Prashant Agrawal, Ambassador of India to Namibia

 Utsav Baijal is a Partner with Apollo’s India office and its India dedicated fund, AION Capital.
 He joined Apollo the firm in its New York office in 2008 and has worked actively on private equity, mezzanine and credit investments across the US and Asian markets.
 In 2012, he helped Apollo establish a joint venture with ICICI Bank and helped raise one of the largest India dedicated funds, AION.
 Prior to Apollo, Utsav was with the private equity team at Bain Capital in Boston, where he worked extensively on consumer and retail opportunities.
 He spent five years as a consultant with McKinsey & Company across the New Delhi and Hong Kong offices and was one of the founding members of the firm’s corporate finance practice in India.
 During his tenure at Mckinsey, he also completed a secondment at the Indian School of Business working for the Dean’s office and assisting in several aspects of institution building.
 He is on the Board of several companies and is also an advisor to YRGCare, a Chennai based NGO specializing in the treatment of AIDS and to Embrace Cinema, a media platform for creative talent in the country.
 Utsav graduated summa cum laude from St. Stephen’s College/University of Delhi with a BA in economics.
 He also completed his MBA from Indian Institute of Management, Ahmedabad, where he was an Industry Scholar.
 In his early years, he also worked as a freelancer and wrote on youth affairs, politics, sports and entertainment for several national publications, including Hindustan Times, Indian Express and Asian Age.
 He resides in Mumbai with his wife, Mitali Tewari and two young daughters, Myra and Misha.

-Pooja is the co-Founder & CEO of UnLtd India, a pioneering organisation that finds, funds and supports early stage social entrepreneurs in India.
-Since 2007, UnLtd India has supported over 131 social entrepreneurs who have further impacted 2.5 million lives and created 390,000+ jobs.
-Pooja is also the co-founder of Bombay Connect, India’s first co-working space for social entrepreneurs and Journeys for Change that brings global leaders to learn from social entrepreneurs in India.
-She was nominated as a TED India Fellow in 2009 and a Young Global Leader by the World Economic Forum in 2013.
-Pooja resides in Bombay with John Paul Hamilton, her husband.
-Outside of her work, Pooja is passionate about building communities of diverse people, travelling and dancing.
+Pooja is a part of the senior leadership at The Conduit with an aim to grow the scale and impact of businesses that are solving some of the most complex and challenging issues of our times, together with the support of The Conduit community.
+Prior to The Conduit, Pooja co-founded UnLtd India, a pioneering organisation that finds, funds and supports early stage social entrepreneurs in India.
+Under her leadership, since 2007, UnLtd India supported 150+ social entrepreneurs who impacted 2.5+ million lives and created 80,000+ jobs.
+Pooja also co-founded Bombay Connect, India’s first co-working space for social entrepreneurs and Journeys for Change that brings global leaders to learn from social entrepreneurs in India.
+Pooja was nominated as a TED India Fellow in 2009, a Young Global Leader by the World Economic Forum in 2013 and She is a Fellow of Class 6 of Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship from 2016 and a member of Aspen Global Leadership Networkin

 Vinati Kastia Kilambi, Senior Partner, AZB & Partners